 Step 6.
 Motivate and Support Employees to Access eLearning

 - Offer variety.
-In addition to the class’s employees have to take, host or offer classes focused on other topics your employees are interested in.
+In addition to the classes that employees have to take, host or offer classes focused on other topics your employees are interested in.

 - Keep the class short, if you can.
-Learning “nuggets” help students retain content and motivates them to watch again when they need to.
-Drudging through a 90-minute class looking for information you need again, is frustrating and most of the time isn’t going to happen.
+Learning “nuggets” help students retain content and motivate them to watch again when they need to.
+Drudging through a 90-minute class again looking for information you need is frustrating and, most of the time, isn’t going to happen.

 - Share success stories.
 How did your employees use what they learned to help them both professionally and personally?
 In one example, a company offered weight loss classes and an employee lost over 100 pounds.
 The person was recognized later in the company newsletter as someone who benefited from what was offered.

 - Use humor.
-Humor can be very beneficial to making people laugh, and motivates them to keep watching.
-Often, followed by conversing positively with others about their experience which helps create interest among other employees.
-The key is to use proper and appropriate humor so that you’re not insulting anyone.
+Humor can be very beneficial to make people laugh and motivate them to keep watching.
+It is often followed by conversing positively with others about their experience, which helps create interest among other employees.
+The key is to use proper and appropriate humor so you’re not insulting anyone.
 Be sure to get approvals and consensus with your leadership on any humor you’re using.”

-Outcomes of Step 6: All the employees support eLearning and actively take courses.
+Outcomes of Step 6: The employees support eLearning and actively take courses.

 Step 7.
 Evaluate eLearning Effectiveness

-The spacecraft known as eLearning is now leaving the Earth’s atmosphere.
+The craft known as eLearning has now achieved lift-off.
 You’re at the helm.
-Now, your main task is to stay the course.
+Your main task now is to stay the course.

-Here’s how you can understand that you’re flying in the right direction:
+Here’s how you can understand that you’re going in the right direction:

-- Compare the achievements of learners who attend face-to-face classes and those who study online.
+- Compare the achievements of learners who attend face-to-face classes with those who study online

 To learn more about how to measure eLearning effectiveness, read our blog post about training metrics.